About

 Commissioned art installations include Windrush Legacy Creative Reflections (Museum of Edinburgh 2023), Caledonian Library 3033 (Scottish Storytelling Centre, 2022), Acts of Observation (audio installation and captioned film weaving the disabled BPOC body with archeoastronomy and the sublime, Collective, 2021), and An Ocean of Patience (dance-film-poem, British Council Momentum, 2020).

 Jeda is also Co-Director of the Scottish BPOC Writers Network, an advocacy and professional development organisation for Black and POC writers in Scotland.
-She has experience as an event chair, panellist, arts programmer and workshop facilitator, and has sat on selection panels for arts organisations.
+She has sat on selection panels for arts organisations, and has experience as an event chair, panellist, arts programmer and workshop facilitator.

-Find Jeda online @jedapearl on Ko-Fi, TwitterFacebook and Instagram.
+Find Jeda online @jedapearl on Ko-FiBlueSkyX (Twitter)Facebook or Instagram.

 For performances, panels and workshop facilitation, contact me